 Garlick architects, the Duke of Devonshire generously put a subscription of £25 towards the construction of the folly, which after its construction in 1896 a-top of Grin hill, a Bronze Age burial ground, now towers above Buxton with views as far as Kinder Scout and Mam Tor in Castleton on a sunny day.

 A more recent restoration of the 6.1 metre, (20ft) tower took place again in 1998.

 I would say an effective way to make the best of your visit, especially for the first time, would be to park at Poole Caverns country Park and visitor centre, from there you can gain access to much more.

 At the visitor centre you can take in the full information of the area, explore the caverns, take a leisurely walk up through the beautiful woodlands and make a full day of it, there is an adventure playground, toilets and even a camp site nearby.

 Our spontaneous visit was a shorter, more haphazard affair, but nonetheless fun and enjoyable.
 There are many differing paths leading up to the summit, where we lingered in the sunshine, admiring the stunning views and with a blanket on the ground, enjoyed a tasty picnic spread to nibble at while we sat and pondered.

-On exploring at the summit and climbing up the stairs of Solomon’s Temple to the viewing point, there’s the prize, what a sight indeed, I could see for at least 15 miles or more over town, hills and moors, absolutely spectacular!
+On exploring at the summit and climbing up the stairs of Solomon’s Temple to the viewing point, there is the prize, what a sight indeed, I could see for at least fifteen miles or more over town, hills, and moors, spectacular!

 The views at that time would not have been so admirable, if you can imagine the big dusty limestone quarries, the waste heaps on the hillside and the smoke from the kilns, not such a pretty sight, but it was work, and for most a working lifestyle, dangerous and dirty work it was too, but supplied the much in demand lime, to builders and farmers alike.